 College of Social and Behavioral Sciences

-The 41st Annual Carl Becker Memorial Lecture in History will be presented by Elliott West, the Alumni Distinguished Professor of History at the University of Arkansas in Fayetteville.
-The title of his lecture is “The West Before Lewis and Clark: Three Lives.”
+The 43rd Annual Carl L. Becker Memorial Lecture in History will be presented by Elaine Carey, professor and chair of the Department of History at St. John’s University in Queens, New York.
+The title of her lecture is “Women Traffickers: Fictions and Histories of Drug Wars.”
 The lecture is free and open to the public.

 The winner of the "UNI Outstanding Graduate Paper on Gender" will present their research.

 Catherine H. Palczewski, communication studies, is the presenter for this forum.
 Her lecture will reflect on the activism of the women who fought for the right to vote.